davecb/coverage/README.md

 might be hard (:-))

-In fact, we get XX% coverage of a library with a YY-line test of the main() function of a caller.
+In fact, we get XX% coverage of a library with a 74-line test of the main() function of a caller.

 The trick is to iterate across a